“To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.

 That is the purpose of life.”

-At the University of Guelph, she co-founded the Guelph International Conflict Observatory, the first student-led initiative focused on global affairs and gender justice at the university.
+At the University of Guelph, she co-founded the Guelph International Conflict Observatory, the university’s first student led initiative focused on global affairs and gender justice.
 She also serves as President of the International Development Society.

 Outside of her professional career, Claire is an avid backpacker who finds joy and inspiration in travelling the world and broadening her understanding of diverse cultures and political landscapes.